-^{}Visit GINA website, www.ginasthma.org for GRADE review of question "In adults with acute exacerbations of asthma, does intravenous magnesium sulphate compared to placebo improve patient important outcomes?"
+Visit GINA website, www.ginasthma.org for GRADE review of question "In adults with acute exacerbations of asthma, does intravenous magnesium sulphate compared to placebo improve patient important outcomes?"
+For patients discharged from the emergency department:

-- The bronchodilator can be used on an as-needed basis, based on both symptomatic and objective improvement, until the patient returns to his or her preexacerbation use of rapid-acting inhaled β2-agonists. - Ipratropium bromide is unlikely to provide additional benefit beyond the acute phase and may be quickly discontinued. - Patients should initiate or continue inhaled glucocorticosteroids. - The patient's inhaler technique and use of peak flow meter to monitor therapy at home should be reviewed.
+- At a minimum, a 7-day course of oral glucocorticosteroids for adults and a shorter course (3-5 days) for children should be prescribed, along with continuation of bronchodilator therapy. - The bronchodilator can be used on an as-needed basis, based on both symptomatic and objective improvement, until the patient returns to his or her preexacerbation use of rapid-acting inhaled β2-agonists. - Ipratropium bromide is unlikely to provide additional benefit beyond the acute phase and may be quickly discontinued. - Patients should initiate or continue inhaled glucocorticosteroids. - The patient's inhaler technique and use of peak flow meter to monitor therapy at home should be reviewed.
 Patients discharged from the emergency department with a peak flow meter and action plan have a better response than patients discharged without these resources8. - The factors that precipitated the exacerbation should be identified and strategies for their future avoidance implemented. - The patient's response to the exacerbation should be evaluated.
-The action plan should be reviewed and written guidance provided. - Use of controller therapy during the exacerbation should be reviewed: whether this therapy was increased promptly, by how much, and, if appropriate, why oral glucocorticosteroids were not added.
+The action plan should be reviewed and written guidance provided411. - Use of controller therapy during the exacerbation should be reviewed: whether this therapy was increased promptly, by how much, and, if appropriate, why oral glucocorticosteroids were not added.
 Consider providing a short course of oral glucocorticosteroids to be on hand for subsequent exacerbations. - The patient or family should be instructed to contact the primary health care professional or asthma specialist within 24 hours of discharge.
 A follow-up appointment with the patient's usual primary care professional or asthma specialist should be made within a few days of discharge to assure that treatment is continued until baseline control parameters, including personal best lung function, are reached.
 Prospective data indicate that patients discharged from the emergency department for follow-up with specialist care do better than patients returned to routine care262.

-An exacerbation severe enough to require hospitalization may reflect a failure of the patient's self-management plan.
+An exacerbation severe enough to require hospitalization may reflect a failure of the patient's asthma management or lack of a written asthma action plan.
 Hospitalized patients may be particularly receptive to information and advice about their illness.
 Health care providers should take the opportunity to review patient understanding of the causes of asthma exacerbations, avoidance of factors that may cause exacerbations (including, where relevant smoking cessation), the purposes and correct uses of treatment, and the actions to be taken to respond to worsening symptoms or peak flow values263 (Evidence A).

 Referral to an asthma specialist should be considered for hospitalized patients.
 Following discharge from continuous supervision, the patient should be reviewed by the family health care professional or asthma specialist regularly over the subsequent weeks until personal best lung function is reached.
 Use of incentives improves primary care follow up but has shown no effect on long term outcomes264.
 Patients who come to the emergency department with an acute exacerbation should be especially targeted for an asthma education program, if one is available.